Jayesh-Waghmare/Questrion/README.md

 The backend uses:
 - FastAPI for the web server
 - LangChain for PDF processing
-- OpenAI for embeddings and chat
+- OpenAI for embeddings and Gemini-2.0-flash for chat
 - Qdrant for vector storage

 The frontend uses: